Maryland Cross-Shaped World War I Memorial Case Heads To The Supreme Court

-A cross-shaped World War I monument in Maryland is at the heart of a case that the Supreme Court will hear this week, a case considered by some to be an indication of the future of the separation of church and state in the U.S. in the wake of the Court’s recent moves to the right.
+A cross-shaped World War I monument in Maryland is at the heart of a case that the Supreme Court will hear this week — a case considered by some to be an indication of the future of the notion of the separation of church and state in the U.S.

-As ABC News reports, this week the Court will consider the case of a World War I monument in Bladensburg, Maryland.
-The 40-foot high, 16-ton monument is shaped like a Latin Cross, and as such, opponents say that its presence essentially amounts to government sponsorship of a specific religion (viz, Christianity), which is forbidden by the First Amendment.
+As ABC News reports, this week the Supreme Court will consider the case of a World War I monument in Bladensburg, Maryland.
+The 40-foot high, 16-ton monument is shaped like a Latin Cross, and as such, opponents say that its presence essentially amounts to government sponsorship of a specific religion, which is forbidden by the First Amendment.

 The monument’s history

 The monument, known locally as “The Bladensburg Peace Cross,” was built in 1925, following devastating losses suffered by the town’s young men in The Great War.
 Grieving mothers collected money to install the cross, which was then taken over by the American Legion for a brief time.
-But by the 1930’s, those private organizations had run out of money and the construction and maintenance were taken over by a local parks commission, according to NPR News.
+But by the 1930s, those private organizations had run out of money, and the construction and maintenance costs were taken over by a local parks commission, according to NPR News.

 Now the cross sits at a busy five-way intersection in the city, still maintained with state funds.